-The scholarship is named for the late Joseph Farish Jr., a tough litigator and successful businessman.
-He was a World War II veteran who survived the D-Day invasion and the Battle of the Bulge.
-After the war, he became a lawyer and a judge.
-He was known as an honest man with a great sense of humor and a soft heart for those who needed a hand.
+The late Joseph Farish, Jr. had a reputation for being a tough litigator and successful businessman.
+He also was known as an honest man with a wonderful sense of humor and a soft heart for those who needed a helping hand.

 Farish died on Sept.
 13, 2010 at the age of 89, leaving behind a legacy of caring for others.
 It is no surprise that he and his wife, Loreen Beisswenger Farish, also well known for her effervescent personality and genuine concern for people, bequeathed a multi-million dollar donation to PBA to establish a scholarship program.
 The Farish Scholars program will provide a four-year, full tuition scholarship annually to two incoming freshmen who have demonstrated outstanding academic achievements and a commitment to community service.